 Electronic Identification

 The move to BEID is significant.
 According to the government announcement, there is no requirement to retag the existing national herd.
-Any calves born from 2027 onwards will need electronic tags.
-These work like the EID tags many sheep farmers already use.
+Calves born once the 2027 requirement lands will need electronic tags.
+These work like the EID tags many sheep farmers already use, though note that England is LF-only: UHF will not be an official form of cattle identification in England.

 During the transition period, animal movements will be able to be reported using either EID reads, barcode scans from passports, or visual reading of tags as is currently done.